-Glossary · Cloudflare Logs docs
+Glossary

 Origin bandwidth (Origin egress bandwidth)

 The amount of data transferred from the origin server to Cloudflare within a certain period of time.
-Origin bandwidth is the sum of all EdgeResponseBytes where OriginResponseStatus doesn’t equal 0.
+Origin bandwidth is the sum of all EdgeResponseBytes where OriginResponseStatus does not equal

 Cached bandwidth (Cached egress bandwidth)

 The amount of bandwidth served from Cloudflare without hitting the origin server.
-Cached bandwidth is the sum of all EdgeResponseBytes where CacheCacheStatus equals hit, stale, updating, ignored, or revalidated.
+Cached bandwidth is the sum of all EdgeResponseBytes where CacheCacheStatus equals

 Saved bandwidth (Saved egress bandwidth)